Travel guide

 Operators and coverage in India

 The three major operators are Jio, Airtel, and Vi (Vodafone Idea).
-Jio and Airtel have the widest coverage and best speeds.
+Jio and Airtel have the broadest coverage and best speeds.
 An eSIM relies on the local network with the best signal, so you don't have to choose between operators: it automatically connects you to the one that works best in each part of the country.

 Area Typical Coverage Recommendation